-In addition to providing new build housing, it is important that the existing housing stock is used and managed effectively.
+- 89. In addition to providing new build housing, it is important that the existing housing stock is used and managed effectively. - 90.
 Generally, the housing stock is in good condition that meets existing and future needs.
 Major regeneration programmes in the 1990s saw the replacement and refurbishment of some of the Parish's poor-quality housing stock with new more modern housing, such as at the former White City.

-There are some issues with the existing stock.
-As identified earlier, there are cases where the existing stock is relatively under-occupied because of the trend in households reducing in size - for example, elderly households continuing to occupy large family housing.
+- 91. There are some issues with the existing stock.
+As identified earlier, there are cases where the existing stock is relatively under-occupied because of the trend in households reducing in size for example, elderly households continuing to occupy large family housing. - 92.
 Another significant issue is associated with some private rented properties.
-Dinnington has seen a massive and above average expansion in its stock of private rented properties, in part due to that there is not enough council housing in Dinnington to accommodate everyone on the Council housing waiting list.
+Dinnington has seen a massive and above average expansion in its stock of private rented properties. - 93.
 The latest reliable figures (from the 2011 Census) show that between 2001 and 2011 the number of private rented properties increased by 70% (229), being mainly semi-detached and terraced, with relatively few flats.
 Further, private rented accommodation is concentrated within the north-eastern part of the Parish such as in Scarsdale Street, Doe Quarry Lane and Leicester Road.
 In parts of Dinnington, up to 50% of the properties are privately rented.
-Private rented housing in Dinnington Ward outnumbers the social rented sector.
+Private rented housing in Dinnington Ward outnumbers the social rented sector. - 94.
 The vast majority of private rented properties are not an issue as they are in good condition, well managed and make an important contribution to local housing choice.
 However, there is a concern with some of the private rented stock.
 It is often in poorer condition than other forms of housing, and there have been concerns about noise and anti-social behaviour with some of the tenants.
-In addition, properties being deliberately left vacant is a problem.
+In addition, properties being deliberately left vacant is a problem. - 95.
 The community expects the standard of the private rented sector to be an acceptable standard within our community.
-This is for all rented properties, including houses in multiple occupancy.
+This is for all rented properties, including houses in multiple occupancy. - 96.
 The negative impact the poor management and condition of some properties is having on some areas of Dinnington is well known and documented.
 In 2015, part of Dinnington was designated in a Selected Licensing Area aimed at addressing some of the associated issues and to drive up the standards of rented accommodation.
 While it is considered that this designation and associated welcome actions undertaken by Rotherham MBC and others have had some positive impact, it is considered that there is more that can be done to maintain and improve their condition.
 This was a major theme of the consultation with the community, Town Council and others.

-Some housing detracts from the area

-While it is recognised that a neighbourhood plan has limited powers regarding improving and maintaining the condition of the housing stock as the policies must relate to development and land use planning, it can still make an important contribution in supporting actions aimed at improving the housing stock, including the private rented sector.
+97. While it is recognised that a neighbourhood plan has limited powers regarding improving and maintaining the condition of the housing stock as the policies must relate to development and land use planning, it can still make an important contribution in supporting actions aimed at improving the housing stock, including the private rented sector.

-COMMUNITY ACTION 2: IMPROVING THE EXISTING HOUSING STOCK
+COMMUNITY ACTION 1: IMPROVING THE EXISTING HOUSING STOCK

-The Plan supports actions aimed at maintaining and improving the condition of the housing stock, especially of the private rented sector, for the benefit of occupiers and parishioners.
+The community supports actions aimed at maintaining and improving the condition of the housing stock, especially of the private rented sector, for the benefit of occupiers and parishioners.